JJ/hoborg/text/text.md

 paleface newcomers arrived.
 Because my name is Fulgencio Rivera and  I was born and raised in California from a Guatemalan mother and a Mexican father.
 That was twenty and three years ago.

+Now I'm here, at the Circus of the People, amusing myself while I bid my time to get hold of the mechanical man, which is the main reason I'm here.